What Is An RV Surge Protector?

 50 Amp RV Surge Protector To 30 Amp Outlet

-A 50 amp RV surge protector will protect your camper from power surges even when plugged into a 30 amp outlet.
+The good news is that your 50-amp surge protector will still protect your RV from power surges, even when you’re plugged into a 30-amp outlet.

 Just use a 30 amp to 50 amp RV adapter to plug the 50A surge protector into the 30 amp outlet.